• Skip to main content

 • Be sure to scrape up all of the browned bits from the bottom of the pot after you add the beef broth and balsamic.
 Again, those guys are little flavor bombs, but you’ll also avoid getting a “burn” notice on your Instant Pot readout.

 • Use the right tomatoes – they make all the difference in flavor.
-I like Muir Glen Fire Roasted Crushed Tomatoes.
+Fire roasted tomatoes are terrific for quick-ish cooking recipes.
 The fire roasting process brings so much depth to the sauce, especially since this isn’t a long, slow-braised method.
+We love the Muir Glen brand for superior flavor!

 • Fresh herbs are ideal, but life happens – two teaspoons of dried thyme and one teaspoon dried rosemary are a fine substitution.